Table of Contents

 - If the student poses an ongoing threat of disruption, or interference with, the normal operations of the College; or

-- For other good cause identified in writing by the SCO or Campus Safety.
+- For other compelling institutional reasons identified in writing by the SCO, Campus Safety or Risk Assessment Team.

-Emergency removal is not a finding of responsibility and is not intended to be punitive or disciplinary in nature.
+Interim suspension and emergency removal are not findings of responsibility and are not intended to be punitive or disciplinary in nature.

 D.3 Notice and Opportunity to Respond